 It may be the case that existing or long-term clients suddenly start to cancel appointments after a period of reliability.
 They may feel they are no longer getting the same benefit out of your working relationship but don’t bring it up in an effort to spare your feelings.
 If you feel this may be the case, evaluate your performance to determine if their expectations are no longer being met.
 If so, proactively approach them about your thoughts and provide solutions to fix them.

 Candidly discussing your pricing structure early in your relationship with a client is critical to ensuring that you are partnering with those who understand your worth and the value you provide.
 Still, a client’s financial circumstances may change – sometimes suddenly.
 Depending on the nature of that change, they may be reluctant to tell you that they can no longer afford your services.
 This change may result first in canceled appointments, and then in late or unpaid invoices.
-Twice-yearly or regular review of your payment terms with your clients can provide an opportunity to have an open conversation about what they can afford.
+Twice-yearly or regular reviews of your payment terms with your clients can provide an opportunity to have an open conversation about what they can afford.

 When last-minute cancellations and no-show situations like this arise, it’s important to learn from them to lessen their occurrence going forward.
 A big consideration here is how selective to be when deciding to work with a potential client.
 You may need the work, but it’s important to still be selective.
 Proactively vet your clients to determine if they are a good fit.
 Ask specific questions to determine how serious a potential client is about working with you.
 Draw on past experience to “interview” your lead, and use your intuition as a guide to tell you if that person will be as reliable as you.